 Liquidity risk refers to the risk that the Company will not be able to meet its financial obligations as they become due, or can only do so at excessive cost.
-The Company's liquidity and operating results may be adversely affected if the Company's access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or as a result of conditions specific to the Company.
-As at December 31, 2017, the Company had a cash balance of \$7,598,239 (December 31, 2016 - \$8,690,229) to settle current liabilities of \$81,896 (December 31, 2016 - \$100,631).
+The Company's liquidity and operating results may be adversely affected if the Company's access to the capital markets is hindered, whether as a result of a downturn in stock market conditions generally or as a result of conditions specific to the Company.
+As at December 31, 2018, the Company had a cash balance of \$6,466,272 (December 31, 2017 - \$7,598,239) to settle current liabilities of \$78,606 (December 31, 2017 - \$81,896).
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as maintenance of liquidity.
 As the Company does not generate revenue, managing liquidity risk is dependent upon the ability to secure additional financing, controlling expenses and preserving cash.